Dissociation and Propagation for Approximate Lifted Inference with Standard Relational Database Management Systems: Introduction

-\begin{example}[continued] We have seen that the propagation score differs from the reliability score on the DAG (Directed Acyclic Graph) in \autoref{Fig_IntroductionExample_a}.
+\begin{example}[\autoref{ex:1} cont.]
+We have seen that the propagation score differs from the reliability score on the DAG (Directed Acyclic Graph) in \autoref{Fig_IntroductionExample_a}.
 By inspecting the expressions of the two scores, one can see that they differ in the way they treat $p_1$: reliability treats it as a single event, while propagation treats it as two independent events.
 In fact, the propagation score is precisely the reliability score of the DAG in \autoref{Fig_IntroductionExample_b}, which has two copies of $p_1$.
-We call this DAG the {\em dissociation} of the DAG in \autoref{Fig_IntroductionExample_a}.
-At the level of the database instance, dissociation can be obtained by adding a new attribute $B$ to the first relation $R$ (\autoref{Fig_IntroductionExample_b_table}).
-The dissociated query is $q^{(1)} \!\datarule \!\tilde R(s,x,\tilde y), S(x,y),T(y,t)$, where the tilde symbol ($\,\tilde{\,}\,$) indicates dissociated relations or variables with $\tilde y \equiv y$, and its probability is indeed the same as the propagation score for the graph in \autoref{Fig_IntroductionExample_a}.
-The important observation here is that, while the evaluation problem for $q$ is \#P-hard because it is an unsafe query~\cite{DBLP:journals/vldb/DalviS07}, the query $q^{(1)}$ is safe and can therefore be computed efficiently.
-A query $q$ usually has more than one dissociation: $q$ has a second dissociation $q^{(2)} \,\,\datarule\, R(s,x),S(x,y), \tilde T(\tilde x,y,t)$ obtained by adding the attribute $A$ to $T$ (not shown in the figure).
+We call this DAG the ``\emph{dissociation}'' of the DAG in \autoref{Fig_IntroductionExample_a}.
+At the level of the database, dissociation can be obtained by adding a new attribute $B$ to the first relation $R$ (\autoref{Fig_IntroductionExample_b_table}).
+The dissociated query is $q^{\Delta_1} \!\datarule \!
+R^y(s,x, y), S(x,y),T(y,t)$, where the exponent $^y$ in $R^y$ indicates the new attribute, and its probability is indeed the same as the propagation score for the graph in \autoref{Fig_IntroductionExample_a}.
+The important observation here is that, while the evaluation problem for $q$ is \#P-hard in general, the query $q^{\Delta_1}$ is ``hierarchical''~\cite{DBLP:journals/vldb/DalviS07} and can therefore be computed efficiently.
+A query $q$ usually has more than one dissociation: $q$ has a second dissociation $q^{\Delta_2} \,\,\datarule\, R(s,x),S(x,y), T^x(x,y,t)$ obtained by adding the attribute $A$ to $T$ (not shown in the figure).
 Its probability corresponds to the propagation score from $t$ to $s$, i.e.\ from right to left.
-And $q^{(3)} \datarule \tilde R(s,x,\tilde y),S(x,y),\tilde T(\tilde x,y,t)$ is a third dissociation.
-We prove that each dissociation step can only increase the probability, hence $r(q) \leq r(q^{(1)}) \leq r(q^{(3)})$ and $r(q) \leq r(q^{(2)}) \leq r(q^{(3)})$.
+And $q^{\Delta_3} \datarule R^y(s,x, y),S(x,y), T^x( x,y,t)$ is a third dissociation.
+We prove that each dissociation step can only increase the probability (e.g., $r(q) \leq r(q^{\Delta_1}) \leq r(q^{\Delta_3})$).
 We define the propagation score of $q$ as the smallest probability of these three dissociations.
-The database system has to compute $r(q^{(1)})$ and $r(q^{(2)})$ and return the smallest score: on the graph in \autoref{Fig_IntroductionExample_a}, this is $r(q^{(2)})$, since $r(q) = r(q^{(2)})$. \markend \end{example}
+The database system has to compute $r(q^{\Delta_1})$ and $r(q^{\Delta_2})$ and return the smallest score: on the graph in \autoref{Fig_IntroductionExample_a}, this is $r(q^{\Delta_2})$, since $r(q) = r(q^{\Delta_2})$. \markend \end{example}